mahekramdasani/chatbot/README.md

 ## Features

 - **User Registration**: Allows users to register with the chat system by providing a unique username and password.
 Upon successful registration, users are assigned 4000 tokens to their account.
-- **User Login**: Enables users to log in to the chat system using their username and password.
+- **User Login**: Enables users to log in to the chat system using their email and password.
 Upon successful login, users receive an authentication token for subsequent API calls.
 - **Chat Interaction**: Provides an endpoint for users to send messages and receive AI-generated responses.
 Each question deducts 100 tokens from the user's account.
 - **Token Balance Check**: Allows users to check their token balance by providing their authentication token.